-Coprosma quadrifida Prickly Currant-bush, a shrub found in moist forest woodland, has small, eye-catching, red berries.
+In contrast, Prickly Currant-bush Coprosma quadrifida, a shrub found in moist forest/woodland has small, shiny, eye-catching red berries.

-Of course, remember to take your Flowers of Anglesea and Aireys Inlet when you walk in the heath.
+Remember to take your Flowers of Anglesea and Aireys Inlet to aid in identification of these and other plants.